Updated: 11th February 2021

-Any creditor can take enforcement action against you, but apart from HMRC and landlords they have to go through court process to obtain the Order.
+Any creditor can take enforcement action against you, but except from HMRC and landlords, they have to go through court process to obtain the Order.
 The fact that HMRC are not required to obtain a court order makes Company Distraint a common debt collection method for tax liabilities.

 As far as HMRC is concerned, it is a simple and straightforward way to recover their monies.
 From your point of view it can be a stressful and distressing time, particularly if you do not know your rights.